FilipeMCruz/playlist-maker/README.md

 ```

 Creates an index with all music, assuming you don't have any song made before the year 100.
+This index can then be used instead of the normal folder with songs.

 ```none
 Play((AlbumArtist("Joji") | C_Artist("Tom Misch")) & !InPlaylist("old_loved_songs"))